anuragmishra-creates/Game/README.md

   - **👤 Player Vs Computer 💻**
   - **👤 Player Vs Player 👤**

-- 🎲 **Forced Dice Rolls**
-  Enable this fun mode to **manually set dice values** for each player.
-Great for testing, playful cheating, or reliving that childhood dream of always rolling sixes!

 - 💾 **Save, Load & Clear**
   Save your game's progress to your browser’s local storage and load it later to continue playing.
 You’ll find **Save**, **Load**, and **Clear** buttons in the top-right Settings panel.

 - 📊 **Token Statistics**
-  Each token displays a detailed stats box showing the **number of snakes and ladders encountered**, the **total dice sum**, and the **last dice roll** — updated live as the game progresses.
+  On clicking a token, it displays a detailed stats box showing the **number of snakes and ladders encountered**, the **total dice sum**, and the **last dice roll** — updated live as the game progresses.

 - 🏆 **Winner Board**
   At the end of each game, a final **Winner Board** presents the winner along with a side-by-side comparison of both tokens’ stats — a neat summary of how the match played out.

 - 🧭 **Game Info Box**
   A dedicated info panel shows **whose turn it is**, the current **game mode**, whether it’s **Player vs Computer or Player vs Player**, and the **current board state** (normal or reversed) — especially helpful in **Mixed Mode**, where the state can change unpredictably.

+- 🔄 **Gameplay Toggles**
+  These flexible options can be enabled or disabled in any combination to fine-tune how the game plays:
+  - 🎁 **Extra Turn on Six:** If enabled, rolling a six gives the current token an extra turn.
+  - 🔓 **Unlock Only on Six:** Tokens can only enter the board when a six is rolled — mimicking traditional house rules.
+  - ⏱ **Auto Roll Timeout:** Prevent stalled games by enabling automatic dice rolls if a player doesn’t roll within a set time limit.
+  - 🎲 **Forced Dice Rolls:** Enable this fun mode to manually set dice values for each player.
+Great for testing, playful cheating, or reliving that childhood dream of always rolling sixes!

 ---

 ## 🔮  Features to be added in the future updates (soon)

-- Timed challenge
+- Timed challenge toggle
-- Auto-roll dice
-- Dice duel
+- Dice duel mechanics and Token capture mechanics apart from the existing Overlapping mechanics
-- Magic mode
-- Chaotic mode
+- Magic and Chaotic modes
-- More tokens
-- Token customization
+- More tokens and Token customization
 - Live winning probability indicator
-- Board editor (customization)
+- Advanced Board editor with extreme customizability

 ---